Profile by Karen Delaney, January 2018

 Update by Marcela De Campos, July 2018

 Mr. Thin and Ms. Loan are the primary caregivers of their sons, Nguyen Van Phan (23 years old) and Nguyen Van Lam (30 years old).
 Their sons’ quality of life is severely impacted by their cerebral palsy associated with the couple’s environmental exposure to Agent Orange.
 They had five children, all with cerebral palsy.
 Lam and Phan are the surviving two.
-Nevertheless, it is obvious that Mr. Thin and Ms. Loan take good care of their sons–keeping them clean and preserving their dignity.
+It is obvious that Mr. Thin and Ms. Loan cherish their sons, and do everything they can to preserve their dignity.

 August 22, 2018